nanophyto/Abil/docs/source/user-guide/two-phase-ensemble.rst

 In this example we will use Abil to predict the biomass of a highly abundant calcifying nanoplankton (*Gephyrocapsa huxleyi*).
 We will focus on the Southern Ocean, a region with high *G. huxleyi* stocks and of significant importance to the ocean carbon cycle.
-This region has an interesting macroscale distribution of *G. huxleyi* biomass, with peak concentrations in the so called "great calcite belt" between ~40-60°S but a notable absence below ~60°S due to competition with silicifying nanoplankton.
+This region has an interesting macroscale distribution of *G. huxleyi* biomass, with peak concentrations in the so called "great calcite belt" between ~40-60°S but a notable absence below ~60°S due to competition with silicifying nanoplankton :footcite:p:`nissen2018factors`.

-For this example we will use a 2-phase regressor to better constrain absences.
+For this example we will use a 2-phase regressor to better constrain absences below ~60°S.
+For an example of the 1-phase model see :doc:`Coccolithophore abundance in the Bermuda Atlantic Time Series  <one-phase-ensemble>`.

 YAML example
 ~~~~~~~~~~~~